 Online therapists at Harley Therapy are vetted and their memberships are checked before they can join the service so that users can be assured that any online therapist they choose is licensed to practice in the UK.

-Online counselling, otherwise known as online therapy, e-therapy, skype counselling or cyber-counselling, has become increasingly popular in the last decade.
+Online counselling, otherwise known as online therapy, e-counselling, e-therapy, skype therapy or cyber-counselling, has become increasingly popular in the last decade.
 There were almost 9x more webcam and instant messenger therapy appointments made with the NHS between 2012 and 2016, a drastic increase from 6,000 to 49,000 online counselling sessions.

 Many teenagers, adults and couples find talking to a therapist online the best option for them in terms of availability, convenience and affordability.

-Lots of psychotherapists, psychologist and counsellors now offer therapy by online video call and have undertaken courses specifically related to providing therapy online.
-A recent review of studies published by the World Journal of Psychiatry found that patients receiving online counselling by video chat reported ‘high levels of satisfaction’.
+Online talking therapy, including online psychotherapy and counselling, is increasingly popular in the UK.
+Lots of psychotherapists, psychologists and counsellors now offer therapy by online video call and have undertaken courses specifically related to providing therapy online.
+A recent review of studies published by the World Journal of Psychiatry found that patients receiving online counselling by video chat reported ‘high levels of satisfaction'.

 Many of the factors involved in online therapy via webcam are the same as in-person counselling.
 For example, arriving on time and being honest with yourself and with your therapist.
 However, there are other provisions that you will need to make when engaging in therapy online: